 This week I’ve been thinking a lot about the difference between being productive and being busy.
-They’re not the same thing, but sometimes we all kind of pretend they are.
+They’re not the same thing, but sometimes we pretend they are.

-And then there’s “productive” which means that you are doing things that have an actual impact on your goals and bring you closer to the success that you have defined for yourself.
+And then there’s “productive”, or efficient which often means that you are doing things that have an actual impact on your goals and bring you closer to the success that you have defined for yourself.

-Clearly, the goal is to be productive more than we’re busy.
+Clearly, the goal is to be productive and efficient more than we’re busy.

-But here’s thing about productivity, I don’t achieve it every day.
-Scary truth for an entrepreneur to admit out loud, huh?
-Especially to a community of fellow entrepreneurs.
-But it’s the truth.
+But here’s the thing about productivity and efficiency, we don’t achieve it every day.
+Scary truth for a business owner.

-So if you suffer from this busy/productive thing like I do, my advice is to stop being “busy” and start being lazy.
+So if you suffer from this busy/productive thing, my advice is to stop being “busy” and start being lazy.
 Ha!
 Just kidding.
 But do start giving yourself permission to do nothing sometimes and watch how it actually helps you accomplish more.

 Lots of love and encouragement,

 P.S.
-If you’re one to easily tumble into an abyss of laziness and inactivity, this could possibly be the worst advice you’ll ever receive.
+If you’re one to easily tumble into an abyss of laziness and inactivity for weeks at a time, this could possibly be the worst advice you’ll ever receive.
 So pay attention to what works for you and what doesn’t.
 This method isn’t for everyone! 😉